-The Federal TRiO Ronald E McNair Postbaccalaureate Achievement program is funded by the US Department of Education.
-It is a graduate school preparatory program whose objective is to assist college students from disadvantaged background to enter graduate schools.
+The Federal TRiO Ronald E. McNair Postbaccalaureate Achievement program is funded by the US Department of Education.
+It is a graduate school preparatory program whose objective is to assist college students from disadvantaged backgrounds to enter graduate schools.
 Please explore our website for more information about the McNair program and about the McNair program at UW-Eau Claire.

 Who funds the McNair program?

 The UWEC McNair program is funded by the traditional McNair grant, as well as the provost, academic, and other benefactors.
 For a detailed breakdown of our funds, please see our funding page.

 Who is eligible to become a McNair scholar?

 In order to be eligible for the McNair Scholar Program, a student must be either 150% below the poverty line and a first generation college student, or, a student from a racial group that is traditionally underrepresented in graduate studies and among doctoral recipients.